-The SMDRA Real Estate Program has been designed to implement the mediation clause presently in Colorado real estate contracts to provide a solution for disputes between buyer and sellers.
+The SMDRA Buyer-Seller Dispute Mediation Program has been designed to implement the mediation clause presently in Colorado real estate contracts to provide a solution for disputes between buyer and sellers.
 This program is not intended to replace the REALTOR® Professional Standards Program, which addresses disputes between REALTORS® or REALTORS® and their clients or customers, but is an option for those disputes which are not covered under mandatory or voluntary arbitration.

 If your dispute is a “contractual dispute or specific non-contractual dispute as defined in Standards of Practice 17-4 between REALTOR® (principals) associated with different firms, arising out of their relationship as REALTORS®, the REALTORS® shall submit the dispute to arbitration in accordance with the regulations of their Board or Boards rather than litigate the matter”.
-Please refer to the Professional Standards (Filing a Complaint) Arbitration portion on the website, which addresses Arbitration – Mandatory or Voluntary.
+Please refer to the Professional Standards page on the website, which addresses Arbitration – Mandatory or Voluntary.

 Parties are also given the Mediation-Arbitration Option.
 Mediation-Arbitration (med-arb) combines the processes of mediation and arbitration, utilizing one person to serve in both roles.
 If resolution is not reached through mediation, the med-arbiter is empowered by the parties to make a binding decision.
 This option is available to all parties.